Jordan-Heath/Jordan-Heath.github.io/README.md

 ### [Word Scrambler](WordScrambler/WordScrambler.html)

-WORK IN PROGRESS.
 I created this a while ago to replicate a peculiar mode of speech I was exposed to.
 I just need to port it over.
 Features:

-- [x] Scrambles input text into an incomprehensible mess
+- [x] Scrambles input text into a semi-comprehensible mess